-In 2019, only 77.2 percent of adults aged 18 or older saw a doctor for a routine check-up the previous year, a measure that is likely over-reported and is lower than both state and national averages.
-For Medicare recipients, this number jumps to 85.49 percent of adult beneficiaries, which is above both state and national averages.
+In 2019, about 79 percent of adults aged 18 or older saw a doctor for a routine check-up the previous year, a measure that is likely over-reported and is lower than both state and national averages.
+For Medicare recipients, this number drops to 74 percent of adult beneficiaries, which is below both state and national averages.
 Routine check-ups are a critical component to maintaining good health and identifying conditions that can be treated affordably in a community-based setting.
 Absent that, even simple-to-treat conditions can escalate to deeper issues, eventually requiring more intensive care, later stage diagnoses, or reduced life expectancy.

-As with most all other indicators, race and income play heavily into this.
-White populations are far more likely to receive preventative care than their white counterparts (76.5 percent among black populations compared to 86.49 percent among white populations), and those with insurance are also much more likely to go to the doctor for a routine check-up than those without insurance.
+As with most other indicators, race and income play heavily into this.
+White populations are far more likely to receive preventive care than their white counterparts (76.5 percent among black populations compared to 86.49 percent among white populations statewide), and those with insurance are also much more likely to go to the doctor for a routine check-up than those without insurance.